nxvipin/hss/README.md

 # HSS: SSH on Steroids!
+(WIP)

-SSH multiplexer as an OTP application.
-Work in Progress.
+HSS is a SSH multiplexer available as an OTP application.
+It lets you run scripts on targets. `Targets` have a list of one or more (unique) Machines that share a common Credential.
+When a Script is run on a target, it gets run on every machine associated with that Target.

 ##### Quickstart
 Compile the code and load all dependencies in path and drop into shell: `rebar3 shell`